Gem-induced trisections of compact PL $4$-manifolds

-\begin{remark} {\em Corollary \ref{linkfamilies}(a) proves that gem-induced trisection genus is not finite-to-one in the boundary case, exactly as it happens for regular genus (see \cite{generalized-genus}).
+\begin{remark} {\em Corollary \ref{linkfamilies}(a) proves that the G-trisection genus is not finite-to-one in the boundary case, exactly as it happens for the regular genus (see \cite{generalized-genus}).
 Moreover, the two invariants share also the open problem about their finiteness-to-one, if a fixed (possibly empty) boundary is assumed.
-The problem is obviously relevant in order to search for invariants able to distinguish different PL structures on the same TOP $4$-manifold.
-And, in this context, simple crystallizations are not useful, since both their G-trisection genus and their regular genus are determined by the TOP-structure. }\end{remark}

-\begin{remark} {\em It is pointed out in \cite{Chu-Tillman} that, if $(H_0,H_1,H_2)$ is a trisection of a closed $4$-manifold $M^4$ with central surface $\Sigma$, then $g(\Sigma)\geq\beta_1(M^4)+\beta_2(M^4).$ Hence, as a particular case of Corollary \ref{linkfamilies}(a) and (b), we obtain that the trisection genus of $\mathbb{CP}^2$ is realized by a gem-induced trisection and equals $1$, as well as the trisection genus of both $\mathbb S^2\times\mathbb S^2$ and $\mathbb S^2\tilde\times\mathbb S^2$ is realized by a gem-induced trisection and equals $2$; moreover, they all coincide with the second Betti number of the involved $4$-manifolds.
-This coincidence - which Proposition \ref{g_GT properties}(ii) enables to extend to any connected sum of $\mathbb{CP}^2$ (possibly with reversed orientation) and/or $\mathbb S^2\times\mathbb S^2$ - has been already proved in \cite{SpreerTillmann} for all standard simply-connected closed $4$-manifolds, via gem-induced trisections of the $K3-$surface.} \end{remark}

-A more general formula extends the above coincidence to a wider class of compact $4$-manifolds with empty or connected boundary.
+The problem is obviously relevant in order to understand if they are actually able to distinguish different PL structures on the same TOP $4$-manifold, a question that is also related to that of the additivity of the G-trisection genus. \\ As regards this point, note that, in full analogy with regular genus, additivity of the trisection genus for closed $4$-manifolds would imply the Smooth Poincar\'e Conjecture, via a theorem by Wall: compare \cite[Section 6.2]{[Casali-Cristofori-Gagliardi RIMUT 2020]} and \cite{Lambert-Cole-Meier}.
+The clear analogies between problems and arguments involving either of the two invariants, as well as the G-trisection genus itself, highlight their strict relation, which will be confirmed in the next section by establishing the coincidence between the G-trisection genus, the trisection genus and half the regular genus for a wide class of simply-connected closed $4$-manifolds. }\end{remark}